lauradupac/ARIMA-inflation-forecasting/README.md

 ## Dataset

 The data is publicly available on Kaggle titled 'UK Inflation Data 1989-2022' with link: <https://www.kaggle.com/datasets/scarfsman/uk-inflation-data-1989-2022>.
-The dataset is licensed under the Open Government License (OGL) 3.0, and contains public sector information licensed under the OLG 3.0.
+The dataset is licensed under the Open Government License (OGL) 3.0, and contains public sector information licensed under the OGL 3.0.

 It covers 415 observations of monthly inflation from 1989 to 2022 by looking at the CPIH which builds on the CPI index by additionally accounting for costs relating to housing which include rent and mortgage payments — excluding housing costs.